A topic from the subject of Safety Protocols in Chemistry.

 • Conducting a thorough walkthrough of the lab

-• Identifying potential safety issues
+• Identifying potential safety hazards

-• Documenting all identified issues on a
+• Documenting all identified hazards on a safety assessment checklist

-• Conducting a more detailed safety
+• Conducting a more detailed safety assessment using an established lab safety checklist

-• Providing specific recommendations
+• Providing specific recommendations for each identified hazard

-• Submitting the assessment checklist and
+• Submitting the assessment checklist and recommendations to the appropriate authorities

 Conclusion: